-The Sanford School of Radiography is affiliated with North Dakota State University for fulfillment of the four-year Bachelor of Science degree in Radiologic Science.
-Students first complete 2-3 years of prerequisite academic coursework at NDSU, followed by the 21-month internship at Sanford Health.
-The Sanford School of Radiography provides a challenging, high-quality education with integration of the newest technology to enhance the learning experience.
+The Sanford Medical Center Fargo School of Radiography is affiliated with North Dakota State University for fulfillment of the four-year Bachelor of Science degree in Radiologic Science.
+Students first complete 2-3 years of prerequisite academic coursework at NDSU, followed by the 21-month internship at Sanford Medical Center Fargo.
+The Sanford Medical Center Fargo School of Radiography provides a challenging, high-quality education with integration of the newest technology to enhance the learning experience.

 Radiologic technology is the science that deals with the use of x-rays for diagnostic or therapeutic purposes in medicine.
 Radiologic technologists or radiographers are the terms applied to individuals qualified to use x-rays to produce images of the parts of the body for interpretation by a physician known as a radiologist.

 The complex nature of disease processes involves multiple imaging modalities.
 Although an interdisciplinary team of radiologist, radiographers, and support staff plays a critical role in the delivery of health care services, it is the radiographer who performs the radiographic examination that creates the images needed for diagnosis.
 Radiography integrates scientific knowledge and technical skills with effective patient interaction to provide quality patient care and useful diagnostic information.